Serving hub

-United Kingdom Executive Recruitment
+United Kingdom Executive Search

 The UK executive market is often assumed to be transparent because it is large.
 The opposite is true.
 Scale breeds complexity.
 Over 726,000 vacancies circulated in late 2025, yet the senior roles that shape corporate performance rarely surface on public platforms.
 Professional communities in London, Manchester, Edinburgh and Birmingham are simultaneously interconnected and tribal.
 A mishandled approach to a passive candidate in one firm travels quickly through competitor networks.